Dr. Christopher Meerdink

 Professional Profile Dr. Christopher Meerdink has performed extensively in recital, concert, and on the opera stage.
 Some of his roles include: Tamino in The Magic Flute, Nanki-Poo in The Mikado, Dr. Caius in Falstaff, Marco in The Gondoliers, the tenor roles in Handel’s Messiah, Schubert’s Mass in G, Mozart’s Regina Coeli, and Haydn’s Mass in Time of War.
 He is recorded on the NAXOS label on two CD collections, Jewish Operas, v.
 1, and Schonfield: Viola Concerto, Four Motets, The Merchant and the Pauper.

-Dr. Meerdink co-chairs the Committee on Youth Opera for the National Opera Association.
+Dr. Meerdink co-chaired the Committee on Youth Opera for the National Opera Association.
 In his commitment to youth music opportunities, he has taken part in Bowling Green State University Opera for Youth, Toledo Opera Education and Outreach Program, Young People’s Theater of Ann Arbor, and Evanston Light Opera Works in Evanston, Illinois.

 Currently, Dr. Meerdink is Assistant Professor of Music, Voice at West Texas A&M University.
 Previously, Dr. Meerdink has served on faculty at Delta State University, the University of Texas at El Paso, and at Taylor University.